Mark Brown (Cook Islands politician)

-Mark Stephen Brown (born 28 February 1963) is a Cook Islands politician and Prime Minister of the Cook Islands.
-He previously served as Deputy Prime Minister under Henry Puna.
+Mark Stephen Brown (born 28 February 1963) is a Cook Islands politician and current Prime Minister of the Cook Islands, having previously served as Deputy Prime Minister under Henry Puna.
 He is a member of the Cook Islands Party.

 Early life

 Brown was born in 1963 in Avarua on Rarotonga, and educated at Nikao Maori School, Nikao Side School, Tereora College and Gisborne Boys' High School in New Zealand.
 He holds a Diploma in Public Sector Management from Massey University in New Zealand and a Masters in Business Administration from the University of the South Pacific.
 He has worked as a public servant, including as a policy advisor for the Prime Minister's Office and as head of the Ministry of Agriculture, and as a property developer.
 He has served as Vice-President of the Cook Islands Chamber of Commerce, and President of the Cook Islands Touch Association.

 Early political career

 Brown unsuccessfully contested the electorate of Takuvaine–Tutakimoa in the 2006 election.
 He was vice-president of the Cook Islands Party in 2010 and was elected for Takuvaine–Tutakimoa in the 2010 election.

 Brown was appointed to Cabinet in December 2010 as finance minister.
 He was re-elected at the 2014 election, and again in 2018.
 Following the 2018 election he was appointed Deputy Prime Minister, replacing Teariki Heather.

 In December 2019 a private prosecution for fraud was lodged against Brown and Prime Minister Henry Puna, alleging that a government-chartered aircraft had been misused.
 In March 2021 the charges were dismissed by the High Court.